 Here’s what LC students told The Princeton Review …

-Lynchburg College “is not just a school, but a family that allows its students to learn and have fun doing it.”
+University of Lynchburg “is not just a school, but a family that allows its students to learn and have fun doing it.”
 Students describe this school as having a “friendly atmosphere” and being “truly a home away from home.”
 LC is “all about getting the job done” in “fostering and preparing the next generation of leaders.”

 “The smaller size of the school allows for your education to be much more intimate and personal,” a biomedical sciences student explains.
 “The small size of the school makes it easy to establish a relationship with your professors” and makes “it easy to get to know classmates.”